 - A chance for graduate students to start building their scientific network,

-Graduate students of all backgrounds, locations and at every level of their studies are invited to participate in this meeting.
-Whether you are beginning your Masters degree or finishing up your PhD thesis, join us for this celebration of Mathematics and Statistics!
+Graduate students of all backgrounds (pure mathematics, applied mathematics and statistics), locations and at every level of their studies are invited to participate in this meeting.
+Whether you are beginning your Masters degree or finished your PhD thesis, join us for this celebration of Mathematics and Statistics!

 The first PIMS YRC was held in 2004 at the University of Alberta.
 It was designed as an opportunity for students at the University of Alberta and the University of Calgary to present their research to colleagues.
 Today, it has been running annually for over a decade and has evolved into a nationally recognized conference that attracts top-quality presenters to Western Canada.